Fr4nKB/Haptificator/README.md

 Simple python script to add haptics to your Glyph composition.

 ### Usage
+- Install FFmpeg and add the bin directory to environment variables
-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

-`python haptificator5000.py ./path/to/composition.ogg ./path/to/output.ogg`
+- `python haptificator5000.py ./path/to/composition.ogg ./path/to/output.ogg`